How to design a new heart for a small city

 Kirkkonummi is a small town near Helsinki built around its Medieval stone church.
 Facing the church, JKMM has transformed the old city library to create a new civic center.
 Although an adaptive reuse project, the library has doubled in its size and appears wholly new built.

 Kirkkonummi Library represents a new generation of Finnish libraries.
 Libraries are no longer solely about books, but about sharing knowledge and experiences through multiple channels.
-This phenomenon has changed the library typology; making contemporary libraries into places for learning and meetings not unlike community halls.
-This is why Finns today see libraries as public living rooms.
+This phenomenon has changed the library typology: making them into places for learning and meetings not unlike a community hall.
+Finns today see libraries as living rooms outside their homes.